walkerofmargins/alfred-todoist/README.md

 1. Using your alfred shortcut type "labelstodo"
 2. This will copy all of your lables to your clipboard - If you use lables, you might want to consider this

-## 7. Configure your first project keyword - Example
+### 7. Configure your first project keyword - Example

-In the list filter Configure your projects - There is a placeholder - edit or delete it.
+In the list filter (with keyword "td"), Configure your projects by doubleclicking on the step.
+There is a placeholder - edit or delete it.

 - Name: Project Name
 - Subname: (Whatever you want)
 - Arg: Project ID

+### 8. Update the variables you want to be added to EVERY task

+In my own project, I have a number of filters, and variable that depend on specific projects being chosen, but in the example app, I've kept it simple - Every project gets the same variables.

+Please let me know if you'd like me to add some instructions on how to manage this bit, and I'll try to update it

 ### There are 6 configurable varibles: